-RES 621 - Acupuncture Research & Skills
+RES 621 - Acupuncture Research and Skills (2 credits)

 Students in this course read the seminal acupuncture research papers and familiarize themselves with the breadth and depth of acupuncture research.
 Students discuss the challenges and limitations to conducting acupuncture research.
-Students also develop the skills to conduct research on acupuncture and acupressure.
+Students also develop the skills to conduct a research project on acupuncture or acupressure.

-RES 622 - Herbal Medicine Research & Skills
+RES 622 - Herbal Medicine Research and Skills (2 credits, lab fee \$50)

 Students in this course read botanical research papers, including basic science, translational, and clinical studies.
-Students discuss the challenges and limitations to conducting botanical research and why many large clinical botanical research studies have failed.
-Students also develop the skills to conduct research on botanicals.
+They discuss the challenges and limitations to conducting botanical research and why many large clinical botanical research studies have failed.
+Students also work in a botanical lab, and develop the skills to conduct research on botanicals.

-RES 623 - Mind-Body Research & Skills
+RES 623 - Mind-Body Research and Skills

-Students in this course read research papers on a variety of different mind-body modalities, and familiarize themselves with the breadth and depth of diseases and conditions for which they are used.
-Students discuss the challenges and limitations to conducting mind-body research.
-Students also develop the skills to conduct research in mind-body medicine.
+Students in this course experience and read research papers on a variety of different mind-body modalities, such as meditation, mindfulness based stress reduction, and guided imagery.
+Students become familiar with the breadth and depth of diseases and conditions for which they are used.
+They discuss the challenges and limitations to conducting mind-body research.
+Students will practice different mind-body techniques each week.